bejerano-lab/percomorphCONDELs/README.md

 >
 > e.g. `python2 scripts/pickChains_0.1threshold.py hipCom01`
 >
-> This step may require 5-10g of RAM, as the {reference}.{query}.all.chain.gz alignments file will be decompressed into memory.
+> This step may require 5-10g of RAM for each query assembly, as the {reference}.{query}.all.chain.gz alignments file will be decompressed into memory.
 It follows the method described in *Turakhia et al. Nucleic Acids Res.
 2020 Sep 18;48(16):e91. https://doi.org/10.1093/nar/gkaa550.*

 **6. Process orthologous chains**

+> For each query species, run `scripts/processPickedChains.sh {query assembly name}`
 >
+> e.g. `./scripts/processPickedChains.sh hipCom01`
+>
+> *OR* (if skipping here from step 4)
+>
+> Download and decompress a tarball of pre-generated {reference}.{query}.ortho.chains.gz from [zenodo tbd]; place the files in `processedInputs/orthoChains`
+> Download and decompress a tarball of pre-generated orthologous gene mapping info from [zenodo tbd]; place the files in `pickOrthoChains`

 **7. Generate lookup files for each reference gene**

->
+> For each canonical reference gene, run `scripts/generateLookupFile.sh {ENSG ID}`